OUR TEAM

 <b>Brett Freedman</b>

-Former Board Chair of ClearWater Initiative, Brett Freedman currently serves as a government attorney specializing in international and national security law.
-A native of Swampscott, Massachusetts, Brett has worked on Capitol Hill and served as a Presidential Management Fellow in the Department of Homeland Security.
-He is a graduate of Boston University, the Fletcher School of Law and Diplomacy at Tufts University and Suffolk University Law School.
+Brett currently serves as a senior advisor at WestExec Advisors, a strategic advisory firm.
+He has over two decades of experience advising senior decision-makers on public policy issues, including as Chief of Staff in the National Security Division of the Department of Justice, as both General and Minority Counsel for the Senate Select Committee on Intelligence, and as a Presidential Management Fellow in the Department of Homeland Security.
+Brett is a graduate of Boston University, the Fletcher School of Law and Diplomacy at Tufts University and Suffolk University Law School.

 -